dfinity/portal/docs/developer-docs/smart-contracts/maintain/canister-control.md

 ## Overview

 A canister is managed by a list of controllers.
 A controller is specified by a principal, which can be self-authenticating, e.g. a `dfx` developer identity, or another canister.
-Canisters can have multiple controllers where each controller has the same administrative rights, or it have no controller, in which case the canister becomes immutable, or blackholed, and cannot be upgraded or deleted.
+Canisters can have multiple controllers where each controller has the same administrative rights, or it has no controller, in which case the canister becomes immutable, or blackholed, and cannot be upgraded or deleted.

 ## Setting the controllers of a canister

 The controllers of a canister are set when the canister is created.
 If no explicit controller settings are specified, the default controller is the principal that created the canister.
-If the canister is created with `dfx` then the default controller list contains the developer identity and the principial of the associated cycles wallet canister.
+If the canister is created with `dfx` then the default controller list contains the developer identity and the principal of the associated cycles wallet canister.

 ## Update the controllers of a canister